On a raw autumn evening in 1999, I attended a consumer focus group for Newbury Comics.

 Two years later Napster as we know it had been sued out of existence, but as Chuck D noted at the time: "The dam has burst, and the chunks are in the water."
 Once people realized that compact discs could be turned into a series of bits and distributed across the world, there was no turning back.

 Internet speeds got much faster.
 Audio quality improved.
 BitTorrent replaced Napster.
 People realized that they could share entire albums, TV episodes and even movies.
-Streaming services — millions of songs, shows and films at your fingertips! — became hugely popular.
+Eventually, streaming services — millions of songs, shows and films at your fingertips! — made it all legal, and became hugely popular.
 Not surprisingly, compact discs sales plummeted and music retailers suffered.

 And yet, almost every time I'm in a mall, I see ... a Newbury Comics store.
 That's right.
 They not only survived, they thrived.
 There are now 28 stores throughout New England and New York.
 The store still sells the expected T-shirts and pop-culture knickknacks.
 It even sells music, though usually in a form you can't really download: exclusive vinyl pre-releases and autographed compact discs.